chrispenny/silverstripe-dataobject-to-fixture/README.md

 - `has_one`
 - `has_many`
-- `many_many` where a `through` relationship has been defined.
+- `many_many` (with and without `through` definitions)

-## Unsupported relationships

-- `many_many` where **no** `through` relationship has been defined (you should be using `through`....
-Use `through`).
-- `has_one` relationships that result in a loop of relationships (`belongs_to` is the "backward" definition for a `has_one` relationship, unfortunately, this is not currently supported in fixtures, so, we have no way to create a fixture for relationships that loop).

 ## Fluent support

-It is my intention to support Fluent and exporting Localised fields.
+It is my intention to support Fluent and exporting Localised fields in the future, but at this time, there is no support provided.

-Current state *does* support this, but, again, this is still very early development, so you should be validating everything before you just go right ahead and assume it's perfect.

 ## Future features